jordenc/webhook.manager/README.md

 After installing the app, go to the 'Settings' page and see the Webhook Manager settings.
 It shows the URL you can POST to and example code in PHP with the correct URL for your installation.

-For example, in PHP using CURL;
+For example, in PHP using CURL:

 ```
 <?php